heyodai/discord-diffusion/README.md

-# discord-diffusion
+# Discord Diffusion Bot

-Discord bot to act as interface to Stable Diffusion running on Mac Mini
+This is a bot that allows you to interface with StableDiffusion via Discord.
+The script and the StableDiffusion model are both running from an M2 Mac Mini in my basement.

+## Future Improvements

+- [ ] Add an exit message
+- [ ] Add a queue system
+- [ ] Add private channels